christiangenco/intro_to_web_dev/notes/03_html.md

 # Outline

-1. Anatomy of a webpage
+1. Outline of a webpage
 2. Tags
 3. Project: your first webpage